nomoixyz/vulcan/docs/src/examples/format/example.md

 import {Test, accounts, expect, fmt} from "vulcan/test.sol";

-contract FormatExample02 is Test {
+contract FormatExample is Test {
     using accounts for address;

     function test() external {